bartificer/taming-the-terminal/README.md

 4. Copy the Asciidoctor files + assets to the book

 ```
-cd ../../convert2
+cd ../convert2
 cp tttXX.adoc ../book  # XX is the file you want to copy
 cp -r assets/tttXX ../book/assets
 ```

 5. Make the QRcode

+- open book/tttXXX.adoc
-- Copy the link to the podcast to the file `publish/mp3_files
+- copy the link to the podcast to the file `publish/mp3_files
 - run the script

 ```